 - C. Building Standards - 1.
 Multiple principal buildings are permitted per lot. - 2.
-Principal buildings are permitted as specified by Table 3.(a) Additional principal buildings are exempt from the required maximum front setback. - 3.
+Principal buildings are permitted as specified by Table 3. - (a) Additional principal buildings are exempt from the required maximum front setback upon satisfaction of the façade built out requirement for the lot by other buildings. - 3.
 Principal building façade(s) must be built parallel to any primary front lot line, at or between the minimum and maximum front setbacks. - 4.
 Any building contributing toward the frontage buildout for any lot fronting Main Street between Ocean Street and Sea Street must provide ground story commercial space that is at least twenty (20) feet in depth for one hundred percent (100%) of the total width of the building, excluding lobby entrances and other means of egress associated with the use of upper stories. - 5.
-Awnings, canopies, signs, balconies, and non-habitable architectural features of a building may project over the public sidewalk but must provide at least eight (8) feet of clearance and a license from the Town Manager in accordance with Barnstable General Ordinances, Part 1, Chapter 121, § 121-6J is required. - 6.
-The fourth (4th) story of any building must be recessed ("stepped back") from the façade of the stories below at least eight (8) feet.
+Awnings, canopies, signs, balconies, and non-habitable architectural features of a building may project over the public sidewalk but must provide at least eight (8) feet of clearance and a license from the Town Manager in accordance with Barnstable General Ordinances, Part 1, Chapter 121, § 121-6J is required.

+6. The fourth (4th) story of any building must be recessed ("stepped back") from the façade of the stories below at least eight (8) feet.

 - 7. Mechanical & stairwell penthouses and building systems equipment must be setback from any exterior wall a distance that is equal to their height. - 8.
 Facades may not have any blank wall areas without fenestration or architectural surface relief greater than twenty (20) feet measured both vertically and horizontally for all stories of a building for any facade. - 9.
-Loading and service areas may not be visible from any public sidewalk of Main Street.

-1. The development of any new principal building should include a pedestrian passage connecting the sidewalk at the front of the property to any parking areas to the rear of the building, to every extent practicable, where no such pedestrian passage exists within two hundred (200) linear feet of the building's principal entrance.
+Loading and service areas may not be visible from any public sidewalk of Main Street. - D. Design Guidelines - 1.
+The development of any new principal building should include a pedestrian passage connecting the sidewalk at the front of the property to any parking areas to the rear of the building, to every extent practicable, where no such pedestrian passage exists within two hundred (200) linear feet of the building's principal entrance.